 Unless you come up with something about 10 times the reasonable estimate, don’t worry about being “wrong” – the interviewer is unlikely to have a “correct” number in mind, he/she just wants to see your structured mindset.

-This question type is so common, we devote a whole article to it.
+This question type is so common, we devote a whole article to it, and our Case Interview End-to-End Secrets Program have a separate package on these questions.
 Check out our comprehensive guide on Market-Sizing & Guesstimate Questions for more details!

 Now, here’s a quick example for you to try and get used to this type: